Emmanuel Sanders Player Prop Bets for NFL Week 18 | Buffalo vs. New York 1/9/2022

 Matchup vs. New York

-- Against the Jets, Sanders has averaged 38.3 receiving yards per game over his three career matchups, 9.8 more than his over/under for Sunday's game.
+- In his three matchups against the Jets, Sanders' 38.3 receiving yards average is 9.8 more than his over/under for Sunday's game (28.5).

 - Note: Sanders' stats vs. Jets date back to 2016.